 37“And do not judge and you will absolutely not be judged, and do not condemn and you will absolutely not be condemned.
 Forgive, and you will be forgiven.

-38Give, and it will be given to you, good measure, pressed down, shaken together, and running over, will they give into your lap.
+38Give, and it will be given to you, good measure, pressed down, shaken together, and running over, they will give into your lap.
 For with whatever measure you measure, it will be measured to you again.”

 39And he also spoke a parable to them, “Are the blind able to guide the blind?
 Will they not both fall into a pit?